Srounsroun/frontend-technical-test/README.md

 # The development process :

+Install
 - First part, I forked the repo and took some times to understand the solution
 - I installed a storybook environment and try to make it work with NextJS

+Conversation
-- I create my first component ConversationBox
+- I create my first component ConversationBox using the same structure
-- Then I use it in a ConversationListBox component and add the stories to be sure to match the api response.
+- Then I use ConversationBox in a ConversationListBox component and add the stories to be sure to match the api response.

+Messages
-- I needed to update some types to add the timestamp
+- I needed to update some types to add the timestamp, and use MomentJS to handle calendar display.
-- Then I continue to work on the messages and update the css accordingly to the sketch with responsive feature
+- Then I worked on the messages component display and create the UI according to the sketch with responsive feature

+Messenger
 - I create the messenger api service to be able to fetch and post data to conversation api.
 - I use the api in messenger Component which regroup everything that have been done (ConversationList and MessageList)

-- storybook allows me to develop and test at the same time.
+- storybook allows me to develop and test at the same time and fix issue during component test.
+- fixed small issue and updating readme.

 # Bonus 2:
 - a text message is displayed when error is catch during api fetching